-The U.S. 74 Bypass, also known as the Shelby Bypass, includes constructing a four-lane divided highway built to interstate standards.
-The 18.5-mile bypass would extend west of Peachtree Road near Mooresboro to Stony Point Road at U.S. 74 Business route near Kings Mountain.
+The U.S. 74 Bypass, also known as the Shelby Bypass, includes constructing a four-lane, divided highway built to interstate standards.
+The 18.5-mile bypass would extend west of Peachtree Road near Mooresboro to the existing U.S. 74 route west of Long Branch Road.

-The cost is estimated at $295.9 million for right of way, utility relocation and the construction of six sections, as well as the relocation of 165 residences, 25 businesses and two churches.
+The cost is estimated at $284.8 million for right of way, utility relocation and the construction of six sections.

-This project is a top priority for Cleveland County officials, who feel it will help improve traffic flow, provide better access to the area and generate new economic development to fit Governor McCrory’s priorities.
+This project is designed to help improve traffic flow, provide better access to the area and generate new economic development.
 Currently, travel through Shelby requires motorists to use U.S. 74, which has several traffic signals and residential driveways.
-The bypass will improve traffic flow through and around Shelby by providing a limited access route without traffic signals.
+The bypass will improve traffic flow through and around Shelby by providing a limited-access route without traffic signals.

 The bypass will improve vehicle capacity of the U.S. 74 Corridor, reduce future traffic congestion, increase safety and improve roadway continuity between I-26 and I-85.
 Future traffic projections indicate that without the proposed improvements to U.S. 74, traffic conditions would become too congested and increasingly unsafe.
 Traffic delays on the existing highway would continue to grow, as would the accident rates.
 Some of the accident rates already exceed the statewide rates for similar highways.